-• Except for the water quality volume requirements in Section 5.4.4.2, the information contained in this IIM is effective upon receipt.
+With the exception of the water quality volume requirements noted in Section 5.4.4.2, the information contained in this IIM is effective upon receipt.
 The water quality volume requirements in Section 5.4.4.2 shall be implemented in accordance with Section 19.0 of this IIM.